pyearthsci/lavendar/README.rst

 project you will require an installation of the JULES land surface model (more information on JULES can be found here: https://jules.jchmr.org/ ).
 Model specific routines for running JULES are found in :code:`jules.py` and :code:`run_jules.py`.
-The data assimilation experiment is setup in :code:`experiment_setup.py` with variables set for output directories, model parameters to be optimised, ensemble size and functions to extract observations for assimilation.
+The data assimilation experiment is setup in :code:`experiment_setup.py` with variables set for output directories, model parameters, ensemble size and functions to extract observations for assimilation.
+The module :code:`run_experiment.py` runs the ensemble of model runs and exectures the experiment as defined by :code:`experiment_setup.py`.
+Some experiment specific plotting routines are also included in :code:`plot.py`.

+Data for running the JULES model can be found in the :code:`data/` directory, including driving data for the Mead maize FLUXNET site, a JULES dump file and a JULES land fraction file.
+There are 2 JULES namelist file directories :code:`example_nml` and :code:`williams_nml`. :code:`example_nml` is used as the directory for JULES runs in the example experiment included in the tutorial. :code:`williams_nml` was used to produce a "model truth" JULES run used for sampling psuedo observations in the tutorial example.

 experiment_setup.py
 ^^^^^^^^^^^^^^^^^^^